rjhilgefort/lodash-extras/README.md

 _.merge(_, lodashExtras.all);
 ```

 The `_` (lodash) object will now have been modified with the "extras" included in this project.
-Enjoy!

 ## Community